How much do you need for your child's education?

 If you’ve only got a minute:

-- You may consider various investments, higher interest savings accounts or endowment plans to grow your child’s education fund.
+• You may consider investments, higher interest savings accounts or endowment plans to grow your child’s education fund.

-How old should your child be before you start planning?
-The quick answer - As soon as possible.
-Starting to save early and consistently would give you more time to reach your target funds, thanks to the magic of compounding.
+When should you start planning for your child’s future?
+The quick answer is as soon as possible.
+Starting to save early and consistently will give you more time to accumulate your target funds, along with the effects of compounding.

-If you’re a new parent, you might be thinking—why should I plan for something that takes place almost two decades down the road?
-The reason: costs will be high and is expected to continue to rise.
+If you’re a new parent, you may question the need to plan for something that will likely take place only two decades later.
+However, it is crucial to anticipate that education expenses will continue to rise further.
 Here’s a look at the current tuition fees and related costs for an undergraduate education, both local and overseas.

-In Singapore public universities, a four-year undergraduate program costs around S$33,000 for Singapore Citizen students.
-This is approximately a third higher than what it was 10 years ago, and does not include other miscellaneous fees.
+In Singapore public universities, a 4-year undergraduate program costs around $33,000 for Singapore Citizen students, and it does not include other miscellaneous fees.
 With demand rising, it’s safe to assume that fees are likely to increase further.

-If you’re thinking of sending your child to an overseas university in Australia, the UK or America, the fees charged by universities are markedly higher, S$19,000 to an eye-watering $74,000 per year.
-Factor in student accommodation, living costs and flights, and the amount could reach $100,000 for a single academic year, which is just about enough to wonder if you will ever retire.
+If you’re thinking of sending your child to an overseas university in Australia, the UK or America, the fees charged by universities are higher, ranging from $18,000 to $74,000 per year.
+Additional expenses such as accommodation, living costs and flights can easily bring the total yearly expenses up to $100,000 or more.

 How should you plan for your child’s future?

-Start by identifying the approximate amount needed, and how many years you have to reach that target.
-A Singapore-based student typically enters university at approximately 18 years old (or 20 years old for males).
-The savings target should factor in education cost inflation, or the possible increase in fees over the two decades.
-Based on the average cost of $33,000 for a Singapore undergraduate education, with an annual inflation rate of 2%, the amount in 20 years’ time would stand at about S$49,000.
+Start by identifying the approximate amount required, and take note of how many years you need to save in order to reach that target.
+A Singapore-based student typically enters university around age 18 for females, and age 20 for males.
+Your savings target should include inflation rate, or the possible increase in fees over the two decades.
+Based on the average cost of $33,000 for a Singapore undergraduate education, with an annual inflation rate of 4%, the amount in 20 years’ time would stand at about $72,000.

 Investing in your child’s education

-Other ways to increase your saving power include opening a savings account such as DBS Multiplier Account, which rewards you with higher interest of up to 4.1% p.a. when you credit your salary and transact in one or more of the following categories: credit card spend, home loan instalment, insurance, and investments.
+You may also consider opening a higher interest savings account like the DBS Multiplier, which rewards you with interest of up to 4.1% p.a. when you credit your salary and transact in one or more of the following categories: credit card/PayLah! retail spend, home loan instalment, insurance, and investments.
 Best of all, there’s no minimum credit card spend or salary credit required.

 On top of that, there are numerous investment products that you can consider to help grow your money.
-Depending on your investment profile, you could opt for unit trusts, bonds, equities or Exchange Traded Funds (ETFs).
-Investments do carry risks, so do your research, and consult a financial expert.
+Depending on your investment profile/risk appetite, you can opt for unit trusts, bonds, equities or Exchange Traded Funds (ETFs).
+Do bear in mind that investments carry risks.
+Do your due diligence or consider approaching a financial consultant. .

-No matter which way you choose to go, remember to schedule regular reviews of your savings to ensure that you are on track.
-Adjust saving patterns or make appropriate changes to your plans if necessary.
+Lastly, schedule regular reviews of your savings to ensure that you are on track.
+If required, make adjustments to your saving/spending habits or make appropriate changes to your plans if necessary.

 1http://www.nus.edu.sg/registrar/administrative-policies-procedures/undergraduate/undergraduate-fees